-A few hours before making sandwiches, place whole packages of Honey or Chocolate Grahams in their original packaging into freezer.
+A few hours before making sandwiches, place whole packages of Honey or Cinnamon Grahams in their original packaging into freezer.
 Frozen graham crackers will be less likely to crack when sandwiches are gently squeezed together.

 TO MAKE ONE LARGE SLAB OF ICE CREAM: Take ice cream out of freezer and allow to soften for about 5 minutes.
 Line rimmed baking pan that fits in your freezer with plastic wrap, with extra hanging over sides of pan.
 You will use extra plastic to lift sheet of ice cream out of pan later.

 Use large knife to cut ice cream into equal 1 to 1 ½-inch-thick slabs.
 Lay slabs flat, pressed together, side by side in pan.
 Use rubber spatula to smooth ice cream slabs, getting rid of seams until you have one continuous 1 to 1 ½-inch-thick sheet of ice cream in pan.
 Cover ice cream with plastic wrap and return to freezer to firm up.

 TO ASSEMBLE SANDWICHES: Remove ice cream from freezer.
 Unwrap top layer of plastic wrap from ice cream.
 Grab edges of bottom plastic to lift whole ice cream sheet from pan and put it on cutting surface.

 Remove Grahams from freezer and take crackers out of packaging.
 Lay Grahams face up side by side in straight lines to cover top of ice cream.
 Keep extra Grahams nearby for other side of sandwiches.

 With sharp knife, cut around edges of Grahams through layer of ice cream, forming individual squares.